SKS: United States

 Initially, the SKS was a rarity in the US, with the only examples being souvenirs brought back by returning veterans of the Vietnam War.
 Beginning in 1988, thousands of surplus and newly manufactured Chinese Type 56 carbines were imported in the US.
 Russia also began exporting the SKS to the US during the early 1990s as well.

-Due to the high volume of initial imports, the SKS became one of the most affordable centerfire rifles available to American sports shooters, retailing at an average of $70 per weapon in 1994.
-Between 1988 and 1998, several million SKS carbines had been sold on the commercial market in the US.
+Due to the high volume of initial imports, the SKS became one of the most affordable centerfire rifles available to American sports shooters, retailing for as little as $70 per weapon in the early 1990s.
+Dale Armstrong, a former firearms tracking analyst with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), commented on the volume of cheap surplus weapons, naming the SKS and Type 56 carbines specifically alongside Makarov and TT-33 type pistols: "A firearm of that quality could not be made for the price it was being sold.
+The people selling these firearms in the former Soviet bloc countries assumed control of these stockpiles after the fall of communism ... [therefore] they had no manufacturing cost.
+These weapons were pure profit, so they could afford to sell them at a low price and in bulk."

+Between 1988 and 1998, several million SKS carbines exported from China and the former Soviet Union were sold on the commercial market in the US.

 Canada

-The SKS rifle is very popular in Canada, with some users referring to it as “Canada’s rifle.”

-While the SKS is imported for commercial sales in Canada, it is affected by Canadian firearms legislation, which prohibits high capacity magazines.
+The SKS rifle is very popular in Canada, with some users referring to it as "Canada's rifle".
+While the SKS is imported for commercial sales in Canada, the magazines are affected by Canadian firearms legislation, which limits the magazines to 5 rounds.

-Under Canadian law, the SKS is classified as a non-restricted firearm provided the magazine has been modified to accept five rounds or retrofitted with entirely new five-shot magazines.
-When the Liberal government of Justin Trudeau introduced an amendment to the pending Bill C-21 that would have expanded and changed the basis for classifying assault weapons under the law, the resulting ban on the SKS was a particular point of contention because it is widely used for hunting, notably by First Nations in Canada.
+Under Canadian law, the SKS is classified as a non-restricted firearm and can be owned with a Possession and Acquisition License.
+The classification of non-restricted permits it to be used in hunting and on rural crown land.
+When the Canadian government introduced an amendment to the pending Bill C-21 that would have expanded and changed the basis for classifying prohibited firearms under the law, the resulting ban on the SKS was a particular point of contention because it is widely used for hunting, notably by First Nations Peoples.
 The leadership of the Assembly of First Nations voted unanimously to express opposition to the amendment.
 The amendment was eventually withdrawn due to the widespread opposition.